 Life may be a fairly typical killer-alien-gets-loose-aboard-a-spaceship horror movie, but that’s not a bad thing.
 A soil sample from Mars is brought aboard a space station, and a cell from the sample rapidly grows bigger as it threatens the crew.
 Ryan Reynolds, Jake Gyllenhaal, Rebecca Ferguson, and Hiroyuki Sanada are all great, and the movie is fun in a way that doesn’t really challenge genre conventions.
 You get exactly what you expect, so if you enjoy this style of movie, then you’ll enjoy Life.

 This film, directed by John Krasinski, takes place in a post-apocalyptic world.
 It follows a family who lives in hiding in order to protect themselves from monsters with sensitive hearing.
 In addition to directing and acting in the film, Krasinski also played the monster in a motion capture suit for a few scenes.
 He acts alongside Emily Blunt, who plays his wife.
 They are also married in real life.
 The family photos shown in this film are legitimate photos of their relationship and their children.

-This film, directed by Susanne Bier, is about a world where most people have been driven to suicide by an unseen presence.
+This film, directed by Susanne Bier, is about a world where most people have been driven to suicide by an unseen presence that is hinted to be some sort of cosmic horror.
 It follows a mother, played by Sandra Bullock, and her children who are trying to reach safety.
 The film is based on a book of the same name by Josh Malerman.
 However, there are quite a few differences in the adaptation.
 The book takes place in Detroit rather than California, its timeline is more spread out, and its ending is much darker.
 Bier wanted a slightly more positive ending in the film so the audience would feel hopeful.